Authorite/authorite/Whitepaper.md

+# AUTHORITE
+    DECENTRALIZED CERTIFICATION SYSTEM

+    Author: Michał Kardyś (michal@solverforce.com)
+    20 January 2018

 # Abstract

+Quality and transparency are crucial parts of all certification processess.
+Simple system built on top of blockchain technology with smart contracts would allow to create better  certification systems that are based less on trust and more on facts.
+Authorite is decentralized platform designed to ease verification of certificate issuers and licensed entities.
+It solves problem of inability to check if certificates are legitimate.
+With this system anybody could easily verify whether document was issued to specific person, company or product.
+Another advantage is ability of checking if document issuer can be trusted and how many entities own same license.

 # 1. Introduction and proposal of value

-Certificates issued by organizations all over the world to companies or persons are always matter of trust.
+Certificates issued by organizations all over the world to companies or persons are always based on trust.
 While these should serve as, for example, endorsement of mastering a skill, completion of academic program or quality assurance, it is not always possible to determine whether:
 1. issued certificate is genuine,
 2. certificate authority is influential,
 3. specific person owns particular certificate.